lukejamestodd1/fruit_salad/fruit_salad.md

 Add the names of three SURPRISE VEGETABLES here:

-1. POTATO
+1. Lemon
-2. BROCCOLI
+2. Lime
-3. CAULIFLOWER
+3. Orange

 Save, add, and commit your changes.
 Push them to the remote.